edgio-docs/edgio-docs/src/guides/v7/upgrading.md

     }
     ```

-    The equivalent configuration in version 7 is:
+    The equivalent configuration in version 7 is shown below.

     ```js filename="{{ CONFIG_FILE }} version 7"
     origins: [